 - LAWS 5366 Venture Finance & Transactions (2 credit hrs) OR BAFI 444 Entrepreneurial Finance (3 credit hrs), spring semesters only

 - 400-Level PHYS Course, 3 credit hours, any semester

 - Approved Restricted Elective, 6-10 credit hours; any semester

 - PHYS 651* Thesis, 6-9 credit hours, can begin in any semester

-TOTAL MINIMUM CREDITS FOR MASTER OF SCIENCE IN PHYSICS, ENTREPRENEURSHIP TRACK: 30 CREDIT HOURS
+TOTAL MINIMUM CREDIT HOURS FOR MS IN PHYSICS, ENTREPRENEURSHIP TRACK: 30

 Note: International students are highly recommended to enroll in supplemental english communication programs.